 Standardized Video Interview (SVI) For Emergency Medicine Residency Application: Cancelled

 The Standardized Video Interview (SVI) was initially tested during the 2016-17 Application Cycle.
-The SVI was then implemented as a mandatory requirement for all Emergency Medicine residency applicants during the 2017-18, 2018-19, and 2019-20 Residency Application Cycles.
-The video interview program was discontinued after the 2020 Match with the AAMC citing a “lack of interest among applicants and program directors.”
+At the time, the SVI was implemented as a mandatory requirement for all Emergency Medicine residency applicants.
+It continued during the 2017-18, 2018-19, and 2019-20 Residency Application Cycles.
+Unexpectedly, however, the video interview program was discontinued after the 2020 Match with the AAMC citing a “lack of interest among applicants and program directors.”

-Below is a general guide to the most important information you need to know about the SVI and why it was cancelled.
+Below, you can read a general guide to the most important information about the SVI and why it was cancelled.

 What was the Standardized Video Interview (SVI)?

-The Standardized Video Interview (SVI) was a recorded interview that was an additional component of Emergency Medicine ERAS Applications from 2018-2020.
-It was meant to objectively measure two major ACGME Competencies: Professionalism and Interpersonal and Communication skills.
+The Standardized Video Interview (SVI) was a recorded interview that was an additional component of Emergency Medicine ERAS Applications.
+Ideally, it was meant to objectively measure two major ACGME Competencies: Professionalism and Interpersonal and Communication skills.

 Why was the SVI cancelled?